meiosis-io/styleguide/Languages/HTML.md

 ## Cleanliness

 Maintainability is of primary concern here.
-If a developer looks at your markup and cannot glean the structure of your site, you're doing something wrong.
+If a developer looks at your markup and cannot easily glean the structure of your site, you're doing something wrong.

 ### Concise Markup